seanpatrickmcdonald/cs480McDonald/PA5/README.md

 # Building and Running
 ## Makefile
-### This program is build using makefile.
-Create a new directory and run "make && ./Tutorial"
+### This program is built using makefile.
+Create a new directory, copy the makefile into the directy, and run "make && ./Tutorial"

 # CommandLine Arguments
 ## Shaders